 As an example, check out Vyond‘s own video on our About Us page.

-Right away, CEO Alvin Hung clearly states our core value—Vyond helps clients forge deeper relationships with all types of people, whether that’s a customer or a fellow employee.
+Right away, founder Alvin Hung clearly states our core value—Vyond helps clients forge deeper relationships with all types of people, whether that’s a customer or a fellow employee.
 Viewers can see his and other employees’ expressions when they describe Vyond’s values, so their statements feel authentic.

 With an About Us video that showcases your core beliefs, prospective candidates can quickly understand what your mission is and why it’s important, and they will be inspired to learn more.

 Prospective hires can read your job descriptions to learn the details of the position, but text alone won’t give them a sense of the culture surrounding the role.